 Turner conducts assessments of public policy situations to gauge the potential for collaborative problem solving.
 He provides skilled facilitation to help groups negotiate complex policy issues.
 And he teaches collaborative governance to university students and professionals.

 Before joining Oregon Consensus, Turner Odell worked as senior mediator for RESOLVE in Portland focusing on public policy mediation.
 He served as senior attorney with the Environmental Law Institute in Washington, D.C., counsel to the Chesapeake Bay Foundation, senior project attorney for the Natural Resources Defense Council and as an associate with the Fried Frank law firm in New York.
-Turner earned a J.D. from the Rutgers School of Law in Newark, and a B.S. in resource economics from Cornell University.
+Turner earned a JD from the Rutgers School of Law in Newark, and a bachelor’s degree in resource economics from Cornell University.

-Laurel Singer is the Director of the National Policy Consensus Center (NPCC), which houses Oregon Consensus.
-Since joining the center in 2006, Laurel has served as Director of Oregon Consensus and Oregon Solutions, Director of NPCC Training, and as a Project Manager for Oregon Consensus.
-Laurel draws on 25 years of experience as a facilitator, mediator, and trainer in public service and private practice.
-She has worked extensively in the human service arena at both the treatment and management level, where she helped pioneer the first Parent-Adolescent Mediation program in the Northwest.
-In 2011, she received the Oregon Mediation Association’s Bryan Johnston Award in recognition of outstanding service in the public policy mediation field.
-Laurel holds an M.S. degree in Counseling Psychology from the University of Oregon and is currently enrolled in the Public Affairs and Policy PhD program at Portland State University.
+Since joining NPCC in 2006, Laurel has served in various service and leadership capacities.
+She draws on 30 years of experience as a manager, facilitator, mediator, and trainer in public service and private practice.
+Laurel has worked extensively in the human service arena, where she helped pioneer the first parent-adolescent mediation program in the Northwest.
+Laurel has a master’s degree in counseling psychology from the University of Oregon and is enrolled in the Public Affairs and Policy PhD program at Portland State University.
+In 2011, Laurel received the Oregon Mediation Association’s Bryan Johnston Award in recognition of her outstanding service in the public policy mediation field.